 If you have been convicted of a criminal offense, or pleaded guilty to criminal charges, in the state of Pennsylvania, you may feel that your case is over.
 However, that is not necessarily the case.
-There are situations in which you may be able to appeal your criminal conviction.
+There are situations in which you may be able to appeal your criminal conviction, which can involve a range of crimes, from misdemeanors to felonies.
+Appeals are reviewed by an appeals court, which is responsible for determining if legal errors occurred.
 If the appeal is granted, your conviction may be overturned and you may avoid facing criminal penalties for that offense.

-There are situations in which you might have pleaded guilty not because you felt it the right decision.
+There are situations in which you might have pleaded guilty not because you felt it was the right decision.
 Rather, you may have done so because of pressure from the authorities.
 Pennsylvania state law allows you to appeal a guilty plea if you were unlawfully persuaded to do so.
 This unlawful inducement must have caused you to plead guilty to a crime that you did not commit.
+A plea agreement is reached when the defendant agrees to plead guilty, often in exchange for a reduced sentence or charges.
+A plea deal or plea agreement can affect a defendant’s right to appeal.
+Prosecutors and the defendant may reach a plea deal, which can limit the grounds for appeal.
+Prosecutors play a key role in offering plea agreements and may be involved in appeals if misconduct is alleged.

 This post has provided an overview of criminal appeals in the state of Pennsylvania.
 However, you should keep in mind that each case is unique.
 Therefore, this should be taken only as general information and not as legal advice.